Chapman, Kansas: History

-The first settlement was made at Chapman in 1868, and the same year Jackman's mill was built on Chapman creek a little northeast of the present town.
+The first settlement was made at Chapman in 1868, and the same year Jackman's mill was built on Chapman Creek, a little northeast of the present town.
 James Streeter and S. M. Strickler laid out the town in 1871.
-It was named from the Chapman Creek.
+It was named after the Chapman Creek.

 The first post office at Chapman was established in 1866, but the post office was given the name Chapman's Creek until 1872.

 2008 tornado

 On the evening of June 11, 2008, a ½-mile wide tornado swept through Chapman.
 The tornado moved from the southwest side of town, through the central business district, and then on out of town.
-Many buildings and structures in the town suffered extensive damage; most of the downtown area was obliterated and over 60 homes were destroyed.
+Many buildings and structures in the town were extensively damaged; most of the downtown area was obliterated and over 60 homes were destroyed.
 At least one person was confirmed dead in early reports.
-The American Red Cross estimated that seventy-five percent of homes suffered major damage and/or were destroyed.
-School buildings and churches suffered extensive damage and at least 200 people were displaced from the town.
+The American Red Cross estimated that 75 percent of homes had major damage or were destroyed.
+School buildings and churches took extensive damage and at least 200 people were displaced from the town.

-Sharon Watson, public affairs director for the Kansas Army National Guard, said the damage was "very reminiscent of Greensburg," a small city in southwestern Kansas that was similarly damaged during the May 2007 Tornado Outbreak.
+Sharon Watson, public affairs director for the Kansas Army National Guard, said the damage was "very reminiscent of Greensburg", a small city in southwestern Kansas that was similarly damaged during the tornado outbreak of May 4–6, 2007.